 This guide describes how to integrate Fraud Prevention into your React Native application.
-It helps you set up the Mosaic SDK wrapper for React Native, enabling you to enhance your mobile applications' security with Fraud Prevention services.
+It helps you set up the Mosaic React Native module, enabling you to enhance your mobile applications' security with Fraud Prevention services.

 Client-side integrations are recommended for POCs and testing.
 For production environments, consider implementing Backend integration.
 Learn more about integration options: Client-side integration vs Backend integration.